-Restrictions are easing, so get off of the couch and onto the nearest coast.
+Get off of the couch and onto the nearest coast.

 As regional Victoria begins to re-open and we start our slow journey back to normality, many of you are probably looking for things to do outside the four walls of their home.

-With rules preventing extended periods of time with your mates outside finally lifted, a trip to the coast could be the perfect way to ease yourself back into a COVID-19 world – especially if you’re someone who loves the outdoors and just wants to ‘get away from it’ all.
+A trip to the coast could be the perfect way to ease yourself back into a COVID-19 world – especially if you’re someone who loves the outdoors and just wants to ‘get away from it’ all.

 After all, when has going for a walk along the beach ever let you down?
 We’re betting the answer is never.